Here’s your comprehensive guide on the 2025 IRA and Retirement Plan Contribution Limits: Insights & FAQs.

 401(k)s are popular among employers because contributions can be matched, and they are eligible for tax deductions at the end of each tax season.

-For the 2024 tax year, the IRS has set the annual 401(k) contribution limit at $23,000.
+For the 2025 tax year, the IRS has set the annual 401(k) contribution limit at $23,500.
 This number is also the same for Individual 401(k)s.

 As is the case with many other types of retirement accounts, special provisions are made for investors who are 50 years old or older.
+In addition, changes under the SECURE 2.0 Act have allowed individuals in the age range of 60-63 to contribute an additional $11,250 catch-up rate.

 SEP IRA Contribution Limits